surt91/IsingFerromagnet/readme.md

 ## Technical details

 The code for the simulation, including the main function, is included in `spin.c`.
-Other functions data data structures are in their own source files.
+Other functions and data structures are in their own source files.